Overview

 - Extract the content of the archive, including the

-CAPSImg.dll, to the "Common Files/Software Preservation Society" directory (e.g.
+relevant "Common Files/Software Preservation Society" directories.
+On

-"C:\Program Files\Common Files\Software Preservation Society" on
+"C:\Program Files\Common Files\Software Preservation Society" and "C:\Program

 - When using IPF disk image files, enabling the turbo floppy